-Avoid all personal contact, including inhalation. ▶ Wear protective clothing when risk of exposure occurs. ▶ Use in a well-ventilated area.
-Prevent concentration in hollows and sumps.
-DO NOT enter confined spaces until atmosphere has been checked. ► DO NOT allow material to contact humans, exposed food or food utensils. ► Avoid contact with incompatible materials.
-Safe handling ▶ When handling, DO NOT eat, drink or smoke. ▶ Keep containers securely sealed when not in use. ▶ Avoid physical damage to containers. ► Always wash hands with soap and water after handling.
-Work clothes should be laundered separately.
+Avoid all personal contact, including inhalation. ▶ Wear protective clothing when risk of exposure occurs. ▶ Use in a well-ventilated area. ▶ Prevent concentration in hollows and sumps. ▶ DO NOT enter confined spaces until atmosphere has been checked. ► DO NOT allow material to contact humans, exposed food or food utensils. ▶ Avoid contact with incompatible materials.
+Safe handling ▶ When handling, DO NOT eat, drink or smoke. ▶ Keep containers securely sealed when not in use. ► Avoid physical damage to containers. ▶ Always wash hands with soap and water after handling. ▶ Work clothes should be laundered separately.
 Launder contaminated clothing before re-use. ▶ Use good occupational work practice. ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.
 Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+Store in a dry and well ventilated-area, away from heat and sunlight.
 Other information Do not store in direct sunlight.
-Other information Store between 2 and 25 deg C.
+Store between 2 and 25 deg C.